SparkleMalone/Functions/README.md

 Functions are essential tools in R. Functions eliminate repetition from your code, which can reduce your workload, and help you to avoid errors.
 Here’s what you need to know about creating and calling them and more.
 It is very important to understand the purpose and syntax of R functions and knowing how to create or use them.
 In this tutorial, we'll learn what an R function is, what types of functions exist in R, when we should use a function, how to create and call a user-defined function.

 ### What Is a Function in R?
-A function in R is an object containing multiple interrelated statements that are run together in a predefined order every time the function is called.
-Functions in R can be built-in or user-defined.
+In R, a function is a set of instructions that performs a specific task.
+Functions are essential for code organization, reusability, and efficiency.
+R comes with a variety of built-in functions, and you can also create your own custom functions.
 The main purpose of creating a user-defined function is to optimize scripts and avoid repetition.
 A good practice is creating a function whenever you need to run a certain set of commands more than twice.

 ### Built-in Functions in R
 Some of the most popular built in function are: